dynamsoft-docs/barcode-reader-docs-mobile/programming/enumeration/error-code.md

 | -20010 | Using a trial license. |
 | -20200 | Failed to reach License Server. |
 | 1 | System exception (Android only). |

+### More error codes

+Error codes between -20199 and -20100 are thrown by the License Server.
+See <a href="https://www.dynamsoft.com/license-server/docs/common/errorlist.html?ver=latest" target="_blank">DLS Error List</a> for details.